You are currently browsing documentation for the master branch. Documentation for the stable 2024.06 branch can be found here.

 Mailu relies heavily on TLS and must have a key pair and a certificate available, at least for the hostname configured in the mailu.env file.

-If you set TLS_FLAVOR to cert or mail then you must create a certs directory in your root path and setup a key-certificate pair there:
+If you set TLS_FLAVOR to cert then you must create a certs directory in your root path and setup a key-certificate pair there:

 • cert.pem contains the certificate (override with TLS_CERT_FILENAME),